ahill818/ou-website/content/_index.md

     content:
       title: Group Announcements
       subtitle:
+      text: Full list of announcements <a href="./announcements/">here</a>
+      <br /><br /><b>07/08/2024</b>Welcome Evan Sudler to the research group!
+Evan is pursuing his B.S. degree in Meteorology in the School of Meteorology at OU.
+Evan will be working on evaluating the skill of global AI-based weather forecast models for high-impact weather.
-      text: Full list of announcements <a href="./announcements/">here</a> <br /><br /> <b>4/26/2024</b><br />Excited to announce three new members to the Hill Group at OU!
-Kelly Geiger (SUNY Albany), Hanna McDaniel (Florida State University), and Christian McGinty (University of Colorado - Boulder) will all be joining in the Fall as M.S. students! <br /><br />Dr. Hill recently presented research at the European Geophyics Union General Assembly in Vienna, Austria
+      <br /><br /> <b>4/26/2024</b><br />Excited to announce three new members to the Hill Group at OU!
+Kelly Geiger (SUNY Albany), Hanna McDaniel (Florida State University), and Christian McGinty (University of Colorado - Boulder) will all be joining in the Fall as M.S. students!
+      <br /><br />Dr. Hill recently presented research at the European Geophyics Union General Assembly in Vienna, Austria

 #  - block: features